aloksagar11/dzinestore/README.md

 ## License

-DZinestore is open-source software released under the [MIT License](./LICENSE).
+Dzinestore is open-source software released under the [MIT License](./LICENSE).

 ---

-We hope you enjoy using DZinestore!
-If you have any questions or need assistance, feel free to contact our team at support@dzinestore.com.
+We hope you enjoy using Dzinestore!
+If you have any questions or need assistance, feel free to contact our team at aloksagar125@gmail.com.

 Happy shopping!